More information back here.Watch out for spoilers.

 Cosmic Plaything: In Emperor Mage only, thanks to a Carthaki goddess named the Graveyard Hag claiming her as her "vessel."
 Otherwise, Daine is entirely her own woman and likes it that way.

 Heroic Bastard: Of a god, no less.
+This does cause her some difficulty in certain social circles, since the matrynomic "Sarrasri" makes her uncertain parentage obvious.
 According to Word of God, it's also what finally convinces her to marry Numair while heavily pregnant, since she didn't want her child to go through what she went through.

 Improbable Aiming Skills: Lands a fatal hit on a fast-moving spidren in the dark — even Alanna is impressed.
 Later explicitly named as part of her magical ability, inherited from her father, the Hunt God.

 The Nicknamer: She does this with dragons, which tend to have very poetic names like Skysong.
 She calls them things like "Kitten" and "Big Blue."
 Big Blue, AKA Diamondscale, a very powerful fully grown adult, is amused and slightly bewildered at this.

 Nom de Mom: After discovering her father's identity, she toys with the idea of changing her last name to Weirynsra, but decides that she's gone through so much as Sarrasri that she'd rather keep it.